 • Closed on Thanksgiving Day, Christmas Day and New Year’s Day

-Is there parking at San Antonio Missions?
+Is there parking at the San Antonio Missions?

 Free parking is available at each of the mission sites at San Antonio Missions National Historical Park.

-Explore the Missions along the River Walk’s Mission Reach, an eight mile stretch with recreational trails, pedestrian bridges, pavilions and portals to four Spanish colonial missions—Concepción, San José, San Juan, and Espada.
+Explore the San Antonio Missions along the River Walk’s Mission Reach, an eight-mile stretch with recreational trails, pedestrian bridges, pavilions, and portals to four Spanish colonial missions—Concepción, San José, San Juan, and Espada.
 How will you adventure?
 By foot, rideshare, hiking or biking along the Mission Reach portion of the River Walk?
 Bike rentals and electric assist bicycle rentals are available at each mission site throughout the park.

 Mission San José